kodemon/bolt/README.md

 ## Known Performance Issues

- - Adding blocks is currently taking too long.
-   - This should be optimized further, should be able to resolve it a lot faster.
- - When performing an initial get request response time of ~600ms is seen, subsequent requests are ~30ms.
+ 1. When performing an initial get request response time of ~600ms is seen, subsequent requests are ~30ms.
-   - After waiting for a few seconds ~600ms is seen again for the first query.
+    a.
+After waiting for a few seconds ~600ms is seen again for the first query.
-   - This is most likely a server connection setup issue.
+    b.
+This is most likely a server connection setup issue.